sensu/sensu-docs/content/sensu-go/5.15/guides/use-federation.md

 To ensure that cluster members can validate one another, certificates for each cluster member should include the IP addresses and/or hostnames specified in the values of sensu-backend `etcd-advertise-client-urls`, `etcd-advertise-peer-urls`, and `etcd-initial-advertise-peer-urls` parameters.
 In addition to the certificate's [Common Name (CN)][15], [Subject Alternative Names (SANs)][16] are also honored for validation.

-To continue with this guide, make sure you have required TLS credentials in place:
+To continue with this guide, make sure you have the required TLS credentials in place:

 * PEM-formatted X.509 certificate and corresponding private key copied to each cluster member
 * Corresponding CA certificate chain copied to each cluster member

-If you don't have existing infrastructure for issuing certificates, see [Securing Sensu][13] for our recommended self-signed certificate issuance process.
+If you don't have existing infrastructure for issuing certificates, see [Secure Sensu][13] for our recommended self-signed certificate issuance process.

 This prerequisite extends to configuring the following Sensu backend etcd parameters: